mikefogg/appjelly-backend/API_FUNCTIONALITY_MAP.md

 }
 ```

+**New Response Fields**:
+- `angle`: The writing angle used (hot_take, roast, hype, story, teach, question)
+- `length`: The target length (short, medium, long)
+- `topics`: Array of 1-3 main topics extracted from the content by AI

 **Generation Customization with Voice & Sample Posts**:

-The AI generation uses the following data to personalize content:
+The AI generation uses the following **optional** data to personalize content:
-1. **Voice** (optional): Custom writing voice description from the connected account
+1. **Voice**: Custom writing voice description from the connected account
-2. **Sample Posts** (optional): Example posts that demonstrate the user's tone and style
+2. **Sample Posts**: Example posts that demonstrate the user's tone and style
-3. **Writing Style** (optional): Auto-analyzed style from synced posts (tone, emoji frequency, etc.)
+3. **Writing Style**: Auto-analyzed style from synced posts (tone, emoji frequency, etc.)

+All three are optional enhancements that improve personalization but are not required.

 When a `connected_account_id` is provided, the AI will:
 - Use the account's custom `voice` field in the system prompt if set
-- Include `sample_posts` as examples to match tone and style
+- Include `sample_posts` as examples to match tone and style if provided
-- Apply auto-detected `writing_style` preferences
+- Apply auto-detected `writing_style` preferences if available
 - Apply platform-specific character limits based on the account's platform

-See "Customize Writing Voice & Sample Posts" section below for managing these settings.
+See "Customize Writing Voice & Sample Posts" section below for managing these optional settings.

 **Additional post endpoints**:
 - `GET /posts` - List all generated posts (paginated)